qzhou-2020/vidur/docs/config.md

 - `random_forrest_execution_time_predictor_config_max_depth`: maximum depth of the trees in the random forest.
 - `random_forrest_execution_time_predictor_config_min_samples_split`: minimum number of samples required to split an internal node in the random forest.

+## capacity management tips

+Each scheduler has different memory management and batch formation strategies.
+Here are some tips for capacity management:

+- vLLM scheduler and Sarathi scheduler have better capacity management implementations. wrong setup is okay.
+- the rest of the schedulers are not as good at capacity management. wrong setup will lead to runtime errors.

+one can set `batch_size_cap` to a small number to reduce the risk of runtime errors.

+- for ORCA scheduler, batch_size_cap <= (prediction_max_prefill_per_request / prefill_tokens) ** 2

+- for FasterTransformer scheduler,

+- for LightLLM scheduler,